Horror26/StudyNotion/README.md

 # StudyNotion
 ## Live
 https://study-notion-frontend-wheat.vercel.app/ \
-For Otp please check the spam section
+otp mail will be in your spam section
 ## Installation

 1. Clone the repository: `https://github.com/Horror26/StudyNotion.git`